ImperialCollegeLondon/pyrealm/source/pmodel/lue_vcmax.md

 The P model implements an empirically derived factor ($\beta \in [0,1]$, :{cite}`Stocker:2018be`, :{cite}`Stocker:2020dh`) that describes the response of LUE to soil moisture stress.
-To implement this, you need to provide the {func}`pyrealm.pmodel.pmodel` function with estimates of:
+To implement this, you can provide the {func}`~pyrealm.pmodel.PModel` class with values of $\beta$ estimated using the function {func}`pyrealm.pmodel.calc_soilmstress`.
+This requires estimates
+of:

 * relative soil moisture (`soilm`), as the fraction of field capacity, and
 * aridity (`meanalpha`), as the average annual ratio of AET to PET.

-These variables used to calculate $\beta$ using the function {func}`pyrealm.pmodel.calc_soilmstress`.
 The calculation includes an upper bound in relative soil moisture (`PARAM.soilmstress.thetastar`), above which $\beta$ is always 1, corresponding to no loss of light use efficiency.

 ```{code-cell} python
 :tags: [hide-input]